DavidIAm/Replay-EventSystem-AWSMQ/README.md

   Replay->new (
         EventSystem => {
             Mode     => 'AWSMQ',
-            awsIdentity => 'MY AWS IDENTITY',
-            mqService   => 'URL OF YOUR MQ SERVICE', },
+            mqEndpoint   => 'STOMP ENDPOINT URI OF YOUR MQ SERVICE', mqUsername   => 'Username for your MQ SERVICE', mqPassword   => 'Password for your MQ SERVICE', },
   );
 ```